Course Outline

 All group members receive the same grade based on evidence of a strong synthesised final product.
 If there is evidence that participation is not equal there may be slight varying of grade among the group, at the discretion of the tutor.
 This is not usual practice.

-b) Your responses to others' groups, engagement with learning activities and preparation for learning is assessed.
-A formative reading journal will assist.
+b) Your individual responses to others' groups, engagement with learning activities and preparation for learning is assessed via class activity and formative reading journal notes.

 Criteria: